cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-import-foreign-schema.md

 :   The name of the foreign server from which to import the table definitions.

 local_schema
-:   The schema in which Greenplum Database will create the imported foreign tables.
+:   The schema in which Cloudberry Database will create the imported foreign tables.

 OPTIONS ( option 'value' [, ... ] )
 :   The options to be used during the import.
 The allowed option names and values are specific to each foreign-data wrapper.